-Conn focuses on putting current political and cultural debates into a deeper historical context.
-In particular, he has written about: urban history, the historical role of the government in American life, the use of American history in our current debates, the history of institutions and of higher education.
-Conn is the founder and editor of the on-line journal Origins: Current Events in Historical Perspective.
-He is also an elected member of his local school board in Yellow Springs, Ohio.
+Conn's research focuses on putting current political and cultural debates into a deeper historical context.
+Overarching themes of his writing include urban history, the historical role of the government in American life, the use of American history in our current debates, and the history of institutions and higher education.

 Discusses a collection of essays by leading American historians including Brian Balogh, Kevin Boyle and Tom Sugrue.
 Evaluates aspects of American life including transportation, housing, banking and finance, and traces the role the Federal government has played in developing those areas.
 Articulates an antidote to Tea Party fulminations that we were once a nation of “small government.”